johnpankowicz/govmetting-testbfg-2/src/Server/WebApp/NOTES UserSecrets.md

  ### Secrets that we added to the store
 We added the following to the secret store:
- * Data_DefaultConnection_ConnectionString = default database connection string
- * ExternalAuth_Google_ClientId = ClientId for Google+ external authorization
+ * ExternalAuth:Google:ClientId = ClientId for Google+ external authorization
- * ExternalAuth_Google_ClientSecret = CLientSecret for Google+
+ * ExternalAuth:Google:ClientSecret = ClientSecret for Google+
  Now this info does not get checked into source control.
-In startup.cs, we can, for example, access the connection string as:
- * Configuration["Data_DefaultConnection_ConnectionString"]

  ### Deploying to production